djjudas21/puppet-freeradius/README.md

 #### `freeradius::cert`

 Install certificates as provided.
-These are installed in `/etc/raddb/certs`.
+These are installed in `certs`.
 Beware that any certificates *not* deployed by Puppet will be purged from this directory.

 ```puppet
 freeradius::cert { 'mycert.pem':